nearform/react-native-workshop/slides/slides.md

   - 1-liner setup
   - Expo Go: great for POCs 🚀
   - Limited access to native code and APIs
-  - Can be hard to update 🤯
+  - Easier updates
 - Vanilla React Native
   - Full control 💪
-  - Easier updates
-  - Native code & APIs
+  - Directly edit native app files
+  - Can be hard to update 🤯

 ---
+class: dense
+---

 # Expo Go

 - "Shell" React Native app
 - Already published to App & Play stores
-- Includes "common" native modules (can't add others)
+- Includes "common" native modules
-- Easy to debug application
+- Fast and simple dev builds.
+- Does not require a Mac for iOS apps
 - Great for POCs
-- Need to publish final app for distribution
+- Need to build full app for distribution

 ---